Anjesh-bit/woocommerce-sync-frontend/docs/overview.md

 ### `/product`

+- You can filter the product list by name or price.
+Simply hover over the table header and click to toggle between sorting options

   Product management functionality with consistent structure:
 - **product.api.ts**: Product-related API calls and data fetching
 - **product.types.ts**: Product interfaces and type definitions
 - **product.module.css**: Product-specific styling with CSS modules